REU-RGB SUMMER INTERNSHIP 2026 | Applications are NOW OPEN!

 A committee of REU-RGB Faculty will select highly qualified undergraduates for REU-RGB 2025 positions.

-Applicants will be contacted by email starting the week of March 3, 2025, continuing until all slots are filled.
+Applicants will be contacted by email the first week of March 2026, continuing until all slots are filled.
 Applicants will have seven days to accept the internship offer and will be asked to sign a letter of acceptance agreeing to complete the program requirements.
 If the applicant needs to make a decision on another offer for a summer program before being contacted, they may contact the REU-RGB to request an expedited decision.
 Please note that REU-RGB is a full-time training program that spans 10 weeks.
 Therefore, fellows may not combine their research work with any other daytime commitments.

 Eligibility and Requirements